juliusbrehme/GSoC_Submission/index.markdown

 ## Future Improvements
 dReal does not support the usage of Uninterpreted Functions.
 If in the future dReal does support UFs, the functionality of UFs should also be integrated to JavaSMT, as they are a useful and important feature in SMT.
 In dReal it is possible to use trigonometric functions, exponentioal functions etc., but JavaSMT does not support those functions.
 If in the feature JavaSMT does support the usage of those functions, this can be integrated as well for dReal.
-I proposed, that this can be implemented in JavaSMT as well, in my PR.
+In my PR I proposed, that this can be implemented in JavaSMT as well.

 ## Final Words
 As my Google Summer of Code journey comes to a close, I wanted to take a moment to express my gratitude for this incredible experience.
-These past few months have been amazing experience and I am grateful for the opportunity to have been a part of the Software and Computaional Systems Lab.
+These past few months have been an amazing experience and I am grateful for the opportunity to have been a part of the Software and Computaional Systems Lab.
 Reflecting on the past few months, I am amazed at how much I have learned.
 When I first embarked on this journey, the thought of immersing myself in a vast codebase was both thrilling and daunting.
 However, under Daniel's guidance and support, I found myself gaining profound insights into the art of reading, understanding, and working with extensive codebases.
 I discovered the significance of comprehensive documentation, version control practices, and code commenting.
-And lastly I acquired valuable skills in effectively immersing myself in new topics.
+Furthermore, I acquired valuable skills in effectively immersing myself in new topics.
 Lastly, I want to extend my gratitude to my mentor Daniel for your incredible guidance and support throughout this journey.
 Your dedication and expertise have been truly invaluable to me.